 How much Child Maintenance should you be paying?

-In this article, the family law team at Wilson Browne explain more about child maintenance.
+In this article, the family law team at Wilson Browne explains more about child maintenance.

 Child maintenance is calculated based on a number of factors, including the number of children, the number of nights spent with the non-resident parents, and your average weekly wages.